top of page

 "The test of our progress is not whether we add more to the abundance of those who have much, it is whether we provide enough for those who have little."

-In 1990, exactly 53 years after the One Third of a Nation declaration address, three 1890 Land Grant Historically Black Colleges and Universities (HBCUs) and one urban HBCU were brought together to form Science and Engineering Alliance, Inc (SEA).
+In 1990, exactly 53 years later, three 1890 Land Grant Historically Black Colleges and Universities (HBCUs) and one urban HBCU were brought together to form Science and Engineering Alliance, Inc (SEA) to address the lingering problem of a cadre of, "Those Who Have Little."
 The four HBCU institutions were: (1) Alabama A&M University (Normal, AL); (2) Jackson State University (Jackson, MS); (3) Prairie View A&M University (Prairie View, TX); and (4) Southern University and A&M College (Baton Rouge, LA).

-The Alliance mission was to help strengthen the science and engineering infrastructure at the member institutions, help assure an adequate supply of top-quality American scientists and engineers in the next century, while simultaneously meeting the research and development needs of the public and private sectors.
+The Alliance mission was to help strengthen the science and engineering infrastructure at the member institutions to help assure an adequate supply of top-quality American scientists and engineers in the next century, while simultaneously meeting the research and development needs of the public and private sectors.

 Known as SEA, "A Unique Resource for the Nation®," the Department of Energy's (DOE) Lawrence Livermore National Laboratory (LLNL) joined SEA as an Associate Member to support the efforts focused on resolving the nation's technical manpower shortage problem.